 Here’s where our state-by-state strategy stands following the November elections:

-In Michigan, while other groups focused on just holding ground in both the House and Senate, we saw a path to winning the majority in both chambers, and funded those races accordingly.
+In Michigan, while other groups focused on just holding ground in the House, we saw a path to winning the majority in both chambers, and funded those races accordingly.
 We successfully helped flip both chambers, building a new trifecta in Lansing for the first time in nearly 40 years — and ensuring the state’s 15 electoral votes will go to the presidential candidate that voters select in 2024.

 The rightwing held narrow, one-seat majorities in both Arizona chambers heading into what we expected to be a tough year.
 That’s why our goal was to hold ground — to keep the margins close enough to give our democracy a fighting chance should radical, anti-democracy state lawmakers attempt to interfere with the state’s 11 electoral votes in 2024.
 As the top contributor to Arizona campaigns, we’re proud to say we achieved that goal.